Aaleenz/Create-Your-Own-Spotify-Experience/README.md

 .
 Alternating Least Squares (ALS)
 .
 Local Sensitive Hashing (LSH)

-# Phase #3: Deployment
+# Deployment
 In this phase, the objective was to deploy the trained music recommendation model onto a web application, specifically designed as a streaming service.
 The deployment process involves crafting an interactive and user-friendly web interface, integrating real-time music recommendations using Apache Spark, and ensuring seamless operation of the application.

 ## Web Application Development
 The application provides an intuitive and visually appealing interface for users to browse, search, and play music seamlessly.
-Frameworks such as Flask or Django can be utilized for this purpose, allowing for rapid development and customization of the web interface.

 ## Real-Time Music Recommendations
 To enhance user experience, Apache Spark will be leveraged to dynamically generate music recommendations in real-time.
 Historical playback data will be analyzed to provide personalized suggestions to users based on their preferences and listening habits.
 This recommendation engine will operate concurrently in the background of the web application, ensuring that users receive relevant and timely suggestions without any interruptions.

-# Conclusion
-In conclusion, the Streamify project represents a significant achievement in the realm of music streaming services.
-By leveraging advanced technologies and methodologies, we've created a platform that not only meets user expectations.
-As we continue to iterate and innovate, Streamify has the potential to revolutionize the way people discover and enjoy music worldwide.

 # Contribution